jeremyrrose/react-workshop/Tutorial/03-ClassComponents.md

     }
 ```

-After this initialization, any methods within the class can access these values by calling the appropriate key in `this.state`.
+After this initialization, any methods within the class can read these values by referencing the appropriate key in `this.state`.

 ### Rendering